Ranj8521Kumar/YouTube-Recent-Media/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Video Grid**: Displays videos in a grid layout with thumbnails
 - **Search Functionality**: Search videos by title and description
-- **Filtering Options**: Filter videos by date, channel, etc.
+- **Advanced Filtering**: Filter videos by title, channel, and date range
+- **Flexible Sorting**: Sort videos by publish date, title, or channel in ascending or descending order
 - **Pagination Controls**: Navigate through pages of results
-- **Video Details**: View detailed information about each video
+- **Video Modal**: View detailed information and watch videos directly in the application
+- **Interactive UI**: Hover effects and smooth transitions for better user experience

 ## Deployment

 ### Backend
-The backend can be deployed using Docker to any cloud provider that supports Docker containers (AWS, Google Cloud, Azure, etc.).
+The backend is deployed on [Render](https://render.com) using the configuration in `server/render.yaml`.
+It can also be deployed using Docker to any cloud provider that supports Docker containers (AWS, Google Cloud, Azure, etc.).

 ### Frontend
-The frontend can be deployed to static hosting services like Netlify, Vercel, or GitHub Pages.
+The frontend is deployed on [Netlify](https://netlify.com).
+It can also be deployed to other static hosting services like Vercel or GitHub Pages.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.